codacy/pulse-user-docs/docs/one-click-integrations.md

 Pulse integrates directly with GitHub to receive data about deployments and changes.

+!!! important
+    Consider the following before using the GitHub integration:

+    -   The integration obtains information about deployments from Git tags that follow the [SemVer](https://semver.org) convention, excluding pre-release versions.

+    -   The integration uses the creation date of [annotated tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags) as the deployment date.

+        However, since [lightweight tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_lightweight_tags) don't have this information, in this case the deployment date is the timestamp when the integration receives the webhook call.
+Since webhook calls can be delayed, the deployment date on Pulse might be imprecise, impacting the metric **Lead time for changes**.

+    -   The integration obtains the set of changes that belong to a deployment from the list of commits between the tag of that deployment and the previous tag.

 To set up the GitHub integration:

 1. On Pulse, click **Integrations** and select **GitHub**.